 We leave you here with a new game for you to solve.
 In our next session we will present its solution and another new game.

-Second and Third level Sudoku games
+Second and higher level Sudoku games

 You will get links to all the 2nd level Sudoku game solutions at Second level Sudoku.